GiosueSardoInfirri/Sort-in-FPGA/README.md

 The above simplified scheme points out the signals connections between the three components:

 * The `Receiver` takes in input the Clock and the incoming bits.
 Then, a byte `DATA` and a `Data valid` signal are sent.
-* Instead of latching these signals directly to the transmitter, they are connected to the `Sorter` component.
+* Instead of latching these signals directly to the transmitter, they are connected to the `Sorter` component where the sorting algorithm takes place.
+Here a maximum of $x_{delayed}$ data are stored.
-    * For the first $x_{delayed}$ bytes, data are stored and sorted in this componet (No output);
+    * For the first $x_{delayed}$ bytes, no output is delivered, but data are sorted in this componet;
-    * Right afterward, a variable called `allocate` changes and this signals the availability of an output.
-A `VALID` signal is sent as well as the lowest sorted `DATA` received.
+    * Right afterward, a variable called `allocate` changes and this indicates the availability of an output.
+A `VALID` one-clock signal is sent to the transmitter in combination with the lowest sorted `DATA` stored;
-* The `Transmitter` then outputs `DATA` bit per bit as well as a `busy` signal, showcasing the activity of this last component.
+* The `Transmitter` finally outputs, as soon as the `VALID` raises, `DATA` (bit per bit) as well as a `busy` signal, showcasing the activity of this last component.

 ### Sorter component

 ![](./Sorting/simulations/img/6byte_sort.png)

 The above simulation shows the behaviour of the sorting algorithm for a simple case of $(x_{delayed} + 1)$ bytes sent.
+The program is able to store and sort the different inputs, giving in output the correct sorted byte.
+The former is divid into different processes accounting for different tasks:

+* `allocation` process: counter responsible for storing the initial $x_{delayed}$ bytes;
+* `am_I_still_moving` process: checks if stop conditions are met.
+If so, the program outputs the last $x_{delayed} - 1$ bytes;
+* `pulse_generator` process: triggered by `am_I_still_moving`, is a counter that enables a one-clock `pulse` signal which allows to pass through different states of a state *SM*;
+* `switch` process:
+    * takes the first input and stores it;
+    * as the second input arrives:
+        * if it is smaller that the previous one it is switched (with the first one) and stored;
+        * othersie it is simply stored;
+    * when the `am_I_still_moving` process is triggered, this loop-storing mechanism stops and the `pulse` signal paces the sending of the last $(x_{delayed} - 1)$ bytes.

-The program is able to store and sort the different inputs.
-As `allocate` turns off, the first `VALID` signal is sent with the lowest byte received (*output = 1* in the simulation).
+To recap, as `allocate` turns off, the first `VALID` signal is sent with the lowest byte received (*output = 1* in the simulation).
 When the UART does not see any new incoming byte, the `still_moving` variable is turned off too and a `pulse` generation starts.
-This variable allows to change the states of an *ad hoc* State Machine (last row in the above simulation) which sends out to the **UART Transmitter** the last $(x_{delayed} - 1)$ sorted timestamps, one for each state of the machine.
+This variable allows to change the states of an *ad hoc* State Machine (last row in the above simulation) which sends out to the **UART Transmitter** the last $(x_{delayed} - 1)$ sorted timestamps.

+To **reset** the program a reset button has been programmed too.
+To avoid pressing it every now and then, each input series has been artificially modified to end with a $0$, representing an inner trigger forcing the reset operation.
+When this happens, the FPGA is ready again to receive new timestamps and perform all the afore mentioned operations.

+### Python script
+Following the prior knowledge of the physical bottleneck problem, the input disordered timestamp sequence has been generated in `python` so that each number position is far from its sorted position by at most $x_{delayed}$ moves.

+Using then `pySerial`, each byte is sent to and then read from the FPGA via the `write` and `read` methods.

+## Futher developments

+Further developments for this project could be:

+* Generalize the maximum range of numbers, so augment the capabilities of the UART protocol to store data bigger than $2^7 -1$ in $x_{delayed}$;
+* Implement *stop* and *reset* in a more efficient way, using buttons or other methods;
+* The sorter algorithm *per se*, which is something similar to the `Bubble sorting` algorithm with an average time complexity that scales as $\mathcal{O}(n^2)$.